Salazar-99/gstation/README.md

 # gstation

-Macbook as a homelab.

-A MacBook configured as an always-on, lid-closed server, running a single-node k3s cluster inside a Lima VM, published to the internet through a Cloudflare Tunnel.
+Scripts to configure a MacBook as an always-on, lid-closed server.
+It runs a single-node k3s cluster inside a Lima VM on my home network exposed to the internet through Cloudflare Tunnels.

 ```
-internet ─→ Cloudflare edge ─→ tunnel ─→ cloudflared pod ─→ Traefik ─→ your app
+internet ─→ CF edge ─→ CF tunnel ─→ cloudflared pod ─→ Traefik ─→ apps
-                                              (k3s in a Lima VM on the MacBook)
-LAN ──────────────────────────────────────→ Traefik on <mac-ip>:8080 / :8443
-you ─────→ Cloudflare edge ─→ ssh tunnel ─→ cloudflared on the Mac ─→ sshd :22
 ```

-No port forwarding, no static IP, no dynamic DNS: the tunnel dials outward, so the home router never needs an inbound hole.
+Cloudflare Tunnels prevent you from having to punch holes in your home network.
+This is accomplished through `cloudflared` running outbound traffic to route through.

+## Project Layout

 | File | Purpose |
 |---|---|